weymann/OH3-SolarForecast-Drops/README.md

 `refreshInterval` of forecast data needs to respect the throttling of the Solcast service.
 If you have 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

-Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

 ## Solcast Channels

-Each `sc-plane` reports its own values including a `raw` channel holding JSON content.
+Each `sc-plane` reports its own values including a `json` channel holding JSON content.
 The `sc-site` bridge sums up all attached `sc-plane` values and provides total forecast for your home location.

 Channels are covering today's actual data with current, remaining and today's total prediction.
 Forecasts are delivered up to 6 days in advance.
-Scenarios are clustered in groups
+Scenarios are clustered in groups:

 - `average` scenario
 - `pessimistic` scenario: 10th percentile
 - `optimistic` scenario: 90th percentile

 | Channel                 | Type          | Unit | Description                                     | Advanced |
 |-------------------------|---------------|------|-------------------------------------------------|----------|